 - have studied and passed a degree level course where the medium of instruction is in English.

 While we do not test applicants on their level of English, should submitted work contain a significant number of errors and understanding is impeded, at our discretion, it will be passed back to the student for re-working until it is of an acceptable level.
 Marks are deducted for poor use of English in responses.

 If you do not have an acceptable level of English to succeed on the course then we reserve the right to cancel your course and refund your course fees.

-If you don't have an IELTS qualification or any of the others listed above, please email us where we can direct you to a simple test of English, which will give you a level and we will be able to say whether or not the course is suitable for you.
+If you don't have an IELTS qualification or any of the others listed above, please visit our Test my English quiz, where you can take a short English test.
+This will give you a score and we will be able to say whether or not the course is suitable for you.